allisonvaldez/RemoveDuplicatesLinkedList/README.md

-# Coding Practice: Tournament Winner
+# Coding Practice: Remove Duplicates From Linked List
 This project is meant for me to practice coding interview questions with Python.
-I am presented with the following task: Given an array of pairs representing teams that have competed against each other and an array containing the results of the competition, write a function that returns the winner of each tournament.
+I am presented with the following task: Given the head node for a Singly Linked List with the values sorted in ascending order.
+Write a function that returns a modified version of the Linked List that does not contain any nodes with duplicate values.
+It should be modified in place (a brand-new list should not be created), and the modified Linked List should still have its nodes sorted in ascending values.

 Important Background Information:
-This exercise demonstrates an exercise of a competition that follows a round-robin elimination style (where only the winner advances).
-Each team is either designated as a home or away team.
-There are no ties and only one team can advance to the next round of competitions.
-Each winning score will increase by 3 points.
-Each team's name should be limited to only 30 characters.
+Each linked_list node should have an integer value as well as a next node pointing to the next node in the list or to None/null if it is the tail of the list.

+Sample Input:
+linked_list = 1 -> 1 -> 3 -> 4 -> 4 -> 4 -> 5 -> 6 -> 6 (head node is 1)

+Sample Output:
+1 -> 3 -> 4 -> 5 -> 6 (head node is 1)

 The arrays are noted as follows: competitions = [homeTeam, awayTeam]